Web Design

 Irritated Grace

-Grace, aged 45, is helping out her boss who is an Affluent suggest a reputable organization to meet his Private Banking demands but she is irritated by the unnecessary Navigation links on the website
+Grace, aged 45, is helping out her boss who is an Affluent suggest a reputable organisation to meet his Private Banking demands but she is irritated by the unnecessary Navigation links on the website

 Wireframes